Spring 2021 Applicant Info Available

 - To develop an international business perspective by understanding the similarities and differences in the business environment across countries and how heterogeneity in the business environment across countries affects international business practices and strategies.

 - To understand the ethical issues and corporate social responsibility issues that arise in conducting international and global business.

 - To appreciate how to develop business strategies and make business decisions in the international and global context.

-In the Spring semester (March and May trips), students admitted to the program will enroll in a two-unit course and spend 9 days overseas.
-During the course, they will learn about the culture, history, politics, as well as economic and business conditions in the country they will be visiting.
-Some students also have the chance to meet with their counterparts from a local university and they had opportunities to experience some prominent cultural venues in their respective countries.
+In the Spring semester (March and May trips), students admitted to the program enroll in a two-unit course and spend 9 days overseas.
+During the course, they learn about the culture, history, politics, as well as economic and business conditions in the country they will be visiting.
+Some students also get the chance to meet with their counterparts from a local university and explore some prominent cultural venues.

 Hong Kong is the quintessential modern city, full of energy and contrasts.
 Once a small fishing village, Hong Kong now boasts a population of over 7 million residents.
 This former British colony and world-manufacturing powerhouse has repositioned itself in the past decade as the financial gateway to China.
 Every major bank and investment firm has offices in Hong Kong, making it one of the economic capitals of the world.

 Buenos Aires is one of South America's premier business destinations.
 It has a modern business infrastructure and a strong economy.
 Some of the major local industries, which are continental leaders, are banking, telecommunications, chemical and automobile manufacturing.
 With its wide boulevards, leafy parks, grand buildings and varied culture and nightlife, Buenos Aires is the most European of all Latin American cities, and is reminiscent of Paris or Barcelona.
 With several new museums and a continuous agenda of cultural attractions and events, Buenos Aires is a 24-hour city, with much to see and do.